dtbradfield/cognizantMockUp/README.md

 Planning on recreating Cognizant's home page (all links will send to actual website's corresponding links) with lazy loading and AOT compilation.
 In progress.

+Note: This is NOT my website or design.
+Just trying to make it look like the one they have in place.

 # CognizantMock

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.